 - Yes, we can return points that are wasted for whatever reason

-Planning means knowing your target is at a favourable elevation and at least 60 degrees from a bright moon.
-Science users dont need to worry so much about moonglow.
-Having a planetarium program really is vital.
+Planning means knowing your target is at a favorable elevation and at least 60 degrees from a bright moon.
+Science users don't need to worry so much about moonglow.
+Having the iTelescope Planner really is helpful.

 Weather needs to be monitored.
 We provide numerous links to our weather data and wide angle Sky Cameras.
 SO USE THEM!
 Refresh often and be aware.